 Diversity and Inclusion

 Diversity of thought and experience has always been at the heart of Schroders.
 And providing an inclusive environment where ideas are heard and debated is one of the keys to our long-term success.
-That's why we focus on attracting, developing and retaining a diverse team across our business.
-Talented people are celebrated and valued at Schroders whatever their age, race, gender, sexual orientation, disability, religion, beliefs or other characteristics.
+That's why we focus on attracting, developing and retaining the brightest talent across our business.
+Talented people are celebrated and valued at Schroders whatever their gender, age, race, sexual orientation, disability, religion, beliefs or other characteristics.
 We pride ourselves on always being open to different ways of thinking.

-Diversity and inclusion at Schroders is championed by our Group Chief Executive Peter Harrison, who is its most senior sponsor.
-Peter is personally accountable for making sure we foster a culture that's inclusive and that strives for diversity in all that we do across our global workforce.
+Diversity and inclusion at Schroders are championed at all levels, with our Group Chief Executive, Peter Harrison, acting as our most senior sponsor.
+Peter, together with the Group Management Committee, is personally accountable for making sure we foster a culture that's inclusive and that strives for diversity in all that we do across our global workforce.

 – Peter Harrison, Group Chief Executive